 So, finally, my answer to the question posed in the title of this article is: “Yes, go and study in Thailand, if you can.”
 If you perhaps feel a bit unsure of traveling alone, well, there are always Thai Massage schools in your home country that offer Study Abroad Travel Programs to Thailand.

 Anyway, if you want but can’t go to Thailand, don’t worry about it.
-Today, there are enough competent Thai Massage schools and teachers in many other countries, and moreover… in the last couple of years I’ve seen an increasing amount of Thai teachers traveling the globe offering workshops and training outside of Thailand.
+Today, there are enough competent Thai Massage schools and teachers in many other countries, and moreover… in the last couple of years I’ve seen an increasing number of Thai teachers traveling the globe offering workshops and training outside of Thailand.